bmt626/brandontaylor_tech/content/posts/thm_mrphisher/index.md

 I hoped this helped you learn something.
 This was my first time analyzing a word macro before and it was definitely fun.
 If this interests you, I suggest checking out [John Hammond's YouTube](https://www.youtube.com/c/JohnHammond010) his videos really helped me understand the thought process when it comes to reversing macros and malware, which led to me being able to accomplish this task and complete this room.

 [https://tryhackme.com/room/mrphisher](https://tryhackme.com/room/mrphisher)

+Updated on 7/1/22 added links to Computerphile's YT